 (5) In subsection (4) —

-“threats” includes any conduct by an employer that clearly indicates to an employee or prospective employee that employment or promotion is conditional upon the employee nominating, or changing to, a complying superannuation fund or scheme suggested by the employer.
+threats includes any conduct by an employer that clearly indicates to an employee or prospective employee that employment or promotion is conditional upon the employee nominating, or changing to, a complying superannuation fund or scheme suggested by the employer.

 [Section 48B inserted as section 49C by No. 79 of 1995 s.
 13(1); renumbered as section 48B by No. 20 of 2002 s.
 120.]